 Exams in your summer online course may be conducted online or in hand-written form.
 Your instructor may require that exams be proctored.
 He or she will provide details about exam expectations, but it is your responsibility to find a qualified individual to serve as your proctor.
 To be successful in your course, you must follow your instructor’s directions carefully.

-Your instructor will distribute a Proctor Certification Form at the beginning of the course, and you must provide verification of qualified individuals to serve as a proctor for each exam.
+Your instructor will distribute a Proctor Certification Form at the beginning of the course, and you must verify qualified individuals to serve as a proctor for each exam.

 These persons are acceptable as proctors: